dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/document-normalizer-normalizing.md

 **Parameters**

-`[in] fileFullPath`: A string defining the file path.
+`[in] fileFullPath` A string defining the file path.
 It supports BMP, TIFF, JPG, PNG files.
-`[in,out] error`: Input a pointer to an error object.
+`[in,out] error` Input a pointer to an error object.
 If an error occurs, this pointer is set to an actual error object containing the error information.
 You may specify nil for this parameter if you do not want the error information.

 **Return Value**